 Establishment of the camp

 When the commander stopped and work began on the camp, auxiliary units were sent to plunder the area (enemy territory) or to obtain food, feed and wood for bonfires.
-Legionaries extracted tools from their back packets and built a fortified camp.
+Legionaries extracted tools from their backpacks and built a fortified camp.
 It is worth noting that the most frequently chosen place for the creation of the camp were hills, for defensive and scenic reasons.
 In addition, the camp should be located facing the slope, if possible close to the forest and water source – minimizing the possibility of an ambush.
 The area was cleaned and levelled.

 When the legionaries dug the ground, one cohort from each legion stood guard.
 The rampart near the moat was built from the soil recovered in this way.
-The embankment usually measured, as described by Polybius, usually 4 meters high and 1 meter wide, and equal 4 meters wide and 3 meters deep.
+The embankment is usually measured, as described by Polybius, usually 4 meters high and 1 meter wide, and equal to 4 meters wide and 3 meters deep.
 Julius Caesar reportedly had a penchant for embankments over 6 meters wide.

 The height of the camp wall was usually two-thirds of the width of the ditch, the width was similar.
 The slope and wall surrounding the camp were always crowned with a palisade (vallum).

 2 – Via Praetoria – Praetorian Street